|Able Seaman Course

 rating.
 This requires completion of a Lifeboatman or Proficiency in

-the Lifeboatman or PSC course.
-We recommend Compass Courses
+Lifeboatman or PSC course at this time.
+We recommend Compass

 Individuals without sea service experience seeking employment